GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 ## Release notes

+### 1.3.3
+- Refreshed the default wheel prizes to include the updated voucher spread and "Δοκιμάστε Ξανά" segment, keeping special odds for €50 and €100 rewards.

 ### 1.3.2
 - Rolled the core, admin, and front-end code back to the 1.2.0 implementation so spin duration and layout helpers return to their original behaviour.
 - Removed the PHP-based audio proxy and default empty spin/win settings to the bundled MP3 files for direct playback.